 Modern homes rely heavily on electrical systems to power every aspect of daily living, from lighting and appliances to heating, cooling and the latest smart technologies.
-However, aging infrastructure can pose hazards if not properly maintained through upgrades.
+However, aging infrastructure can pose hazards if not maintained adequately through upgrades.

 Whether you’re enhancing safety, maximising efficiency or future-proofing your property, this guide covers the top ten projects to consider.
 From optimising lighting and appliances to ensuring wiring safety and harnessing smart automation, learn how our experts evaluate needs and install certified solutions.
 Improve convenience while reducing costs and risks - read on to learn more.